hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 to start a reform club to enable us to obtain tickets of admission to the Conference.
 Being thus pressed by us, they got up a Young men's Reform Club and applied for tickets of admission to the Conference in its name.
 Thereupon Mahadev Govind Ranade asked that the Secretary (of the club) should be sent to see him with the papers of the club.

 Our educated friends, however got frightened at this invitation and none of them would go to him, I, therefore, prepared some bogus papers, and styling myself the Secretary of the club took them to Mr. Ranade's house at about 8 O'clock in the evening.
 This oldest leader of the reformers was sitting in a swinging seat at this time, chatting with a stranger.
-I was given a chair near
+I was given a chair near them.
-981them.
 They continued chatting for a pretty long time, but as the conversation was carried on in a jargon, half English and half Marathi, I was not able to understand the whole of it.
 The assault on Patwardhan was mentioned in the course of their conversation, but they were not aware that the prime mover in that incident was then sitting by their side.
 When he finished the conversation Mr.
 Ranade turned to me, and having inquired about myself asked a man to examine my papers.
-He examined those bogus papers, and enquired of me as to why i had rot brought the originals.
+He examined those bogus papers, and enquired of me as to why i had not brought the originals.
 I replied that we never took the original papers outside our club.
 Thereupon Mr. Ranade said that I would be provided with tickets if I produced a recommendatory note from some respectable gentleman.
 I said in reply, " I am a respectable gentleman myself, and therefore do not stand in need of any introduction from others.
 If you believe me, give me the tickets : if not, I do not want them."
 I then left the place.
 Subsequently, a man came from him to pay me a visit, but I refused to see him.

 By and by, the day fixed for the Congress approached.
 The city became thronged with people arriving from outside.
 The delight of our educated men knew no bounds.
 All were in a hurry and bustle.
 This put us in mind of the, little girls in our houses.
 The doings of these self-styled educated men can only be compared with the play of these girls when they celebrate the marriage